-- 8. Promote livable, senior friendly communities the vast majority of Americans want to remain in their communities as they age (report on aging).
+- 7. Promote livable, senior friendly communities the vast majority of Americans want to remain in their communities as they age (report on aging).
 This in turn saves them and "us", being taxpayer's, money in the long run. - Work to make Macon County a "Livable & Senior Friendly" Community. - Work with developers, realtors and contractors educate them on senior friendly housing communities. - Educate businesses on avenues they can explore to become "Senior Friendly." - Develop appropriate housing options for seniors Macon County's workforce has a high number of senior citizens.
 This group of citizens needs appropriate housing options that are affordable. - i.
-Conduct a feasibility study for appropriate and affordable senior housing options in Macon County. - 9.
-Cooperate fully with acceptable entities that are trying to add assisted living or independent living facilities in Macon County. - Encourage the accommodation of water and power needs for these entities. - Provide tax break incentives to encourage investment by these entities into Macon County. - 10.
+Conduct a feasibility study for appropriate and affordable senior housing options in Macon County. - 8.
+Encourage assisted living or independent living facilities in Macon County. - 9.
 On at least an annual basis, the Elder Care Committee should devote a meeting to address the adequacy of senior facilities within the County.